Autoimmune Disease Long Term Disability Benefits Attorneys

 If diagnosed early, Sjogren’s Syndrome is treatable with medication.
 However, complications of the disease can include internal organ failure.
 People diagnosed with Sjogren’s are at higher risk for lymphoma, or cancer of the lymph nodes.

 Diabetes – Autoimmune diabetes in adults occurs when the body’s immune system attacks the pancreas, which in turn, stops producing insulin.
 It is also known as type I diabetes.

 The most common symptoms of Type I diabetes are the following: increased thirst and hunger, weight loss, dry mouth, increased urination, and fatigue.
 People with autoimmune diabetes require insulin injections for survival.
 Complications of this autoimmune disease can include heart disease, neuropathy, and damage to the retina.
 People diagnosed with type I diabetes often develop other autoimmune disorders such as thyroid disease and celiac disease.

-Call Abell and Capitan Law now at (267) 419-7888 to discuss your long-term disability claim.
+Call Capitan Law now at (267) 419-7888 to discuss your long-term disability claim.
 Your diagnosis may change your life, but with the disability benefits you’re owed, you can move on to a new chapter and a brighter future.